TapWater/TapWater-Docs/External Docs/iOS.md

 # Drink

-The Drink class represent a drink object.
+The Drink class represents a drink object.

 ## Properties